frankshearar/Home/Centrally-managing-NuGet-packages.md

 * Package references (`PackageReference`) managed at each project level without any version information.
 * All the referenced packages and their transitive dependencies are locked in a lock file - `packages.lock.json` present at the level (same folder) as the `packages.props` file.
 * NuGet `restore` action, by default, will always resolve the dependencies using the lock file.
-  * It will do a check if a referenced package (`PackageReference` in the project file) is already present in the `packages.props` file as well as the `packages.lock,json` file.
+  * It will check if a referenced package (`PackageReference` in the project file) is already present in the `packages.props` file as well as the `packages.lock,json` file.
+If not, it errors out.
-  *
+  * It will check if the version specified in `packages.props` match with `packages.lock.json`.
+If not, it errors out.

 ### Centrally Managing Package Versions

 To get started, you will need to create an MSBuild props file at the root of the solution/repo named `Packages.props` that declares `Package` items.